-The Study Regulations for Research Degree Programmes, regulations 6.1.1 – 6.1.9 outline the criteria for the appointment of supervisors at the University.
+The Study Regulations for Research Degree Programmes, regulations 6.1.1 – 6.1.10 outline the criteria for the appointment of supervisors at the University.
 These regulations ensure that University Schools delegate supervisory responsibilities to suitably qualified academic staff.
-In exceptional circumstances, it may be appropriate for staff, for example holders of prestigious, personal postdoctoral fellowships, or lecturers on probation, who have considerable postdoctoral experience, to be appointed as principal supervisors following completion of the mandatory supervisor training course, and with the support of an experienced second supervisor.
+In exceptional circumstances, it may be appropriate for staff, for example holders of prestigious, personal postdoctoral fellowships who have considerable postdoctoral experience, to be appointed as principal supervisors following completion of the mandatory supervisor training course, and with the support of an experienced second supervisor.
 The Head of School/Institute should submit the RDP Exception Request - Supervisor Appointment form via firstname.lastname@example.org for the consideration of the Chair of the Research and Postgraduate Committee, who will take advice from the appropriate Faculty Pro-Vice-Chancellor and determine whether the proposed individual is permitted to be appointed as a principal supervisor.

 Supervisors are required to ensure they have the appropriate training and skills to perform the task of supervision satisfactorily.
 Supervisors new to the role of supervision must attend a one day training course, which is delivered by the Graduate School.
 There are three sessions per year, November, February and May and are bookable through iTrent.
-Please contact email@example.com for further details of the courses available.
+Please contact email@example.com for any queries.

 All supervisors (including those working in industry or professional practice) are expected to engage in developmental opportunities, to equip them to supervise research students, and to meet requirements for continuing professional development.
 The Graduate School offers training sessions for probationary members of staff throughout the academic year, and provides updates and examples of best practice for existing supervisors.